 Those in the communications industry, in particular, must make a concerted effort to not only proactively seek out opportunities to learn new skills, but also keep abreast of external shifts on an ongoing basis - such as updates to Facebook’s algorithms, ranking criteria on Instagram, or LinkedIn hacks to increase views - which have the potential to make your current working practices redundant in an instant.

-In terms of skills that public relations professionals are seeking to develop, according to the PRCA’s 2018 Digital PR report, agency PR practitioners are currently seeking training in augmented and virtual reality, chatbots and SEO.
+In terms of skills that public relations professionals are seeking to develop, according to the PRCA’s 2018 Digital PR report, agency PR practitioners are seeking training in augmented and virtual reality, chatbots and SEO.
 These were identified as areas of focus by 39%, 27% and 26% of respondents respectively.
 The same report also found that agencies get most of their training from expert blogs (49%), external training courses (46%), and conferences and events (39%).

 This desire for digital expertise is unsurprising, especially when you consider that the way in which audiences consume content - and communicate their own thoughts and feelings - is shifting continually.
 The rise of voice activated search, for example, has already impacted how messages should be shaped in order to be optimised for the way that target stakeholders engage today.
-And with Gartner predicting that around 30% of all searches will be done without a screen by 2020, it is vital that we adapt in response.

 PR skills training